2026 Cook County Reassessment: What South and West Suburban Commercial Property Owners Need to Know

 Don't Leave Money on the Table

 Historically, about 30% of commercial property tax appeals in Cook County result in a reduction, with average reductions of approximately 20-25%.
 The most selective, well-prepared appeals succeed at much higher rates.
-The City of Chicago triad has over 20,000 commercial properties.
+If you're considering an appeal, our complete guide to commercial property tax appeals covers everything from eligibility to filing deadlines.
+The south and southwest suburban triad has thousands of commercial properties.
 Many of them will be over-assessed after the 2026 reassessment.

 How TaxRival Can Help